-Work Toward Your Goal Of An Employment-Based Visa
+Complete Your Goal Of A Business Or Employment-Based Visa

-The U.S. Citizenship and Immigration Services (USCIS) offers several options regarding employment immigration.
-Certain visas receive priority over others.
-The types of employment-based visas include:
+U.S. Citizenship and Immigration Services (USCIS) offers several options regarding employment immigration resulting in a Green Card.
+Certain visa categories receive priority over others.
+The types of employment-based immigrant visas, which lead to a Green Card, include:

-- EB-2: You can seek an EB-2 visa if you have an advanced degree or a national interest waiver.
+- EB-2: You can seek an EB-2 visa if you have an advanced degree or a national interest waiver (NIW).
 This option can help if you do not have an employer to sponsor you.

 - EB-5: Finally, if you plan to invest at least $1 million in an American business enterprise, you may seek this type of visa.

 These visas have one thing in common: the regulations surrounding them are exceedingly complex.
-We have successfully helped numerous clients obtain employment visas, seek national interest waivers or sponsor individuals.
+We have successfully helped numerous clients obtain temporary employment visas, National Interest Waivers (NIW), and Green Cards.